-It is our pleasure to share with you the 2017 Tracking Innovation report.
-The sixth in a series of periodic reports produced by the Board of Science, Technology & Innovation, it tracks North Carolina's performance across 40 measures of the state's innovation-related assets, activities, and trends.
+It is our pleasure to share with you the 2019 Tracking Innovation report, produced by the North Carolina Board of Science, Technology & Innovation.
+This periodic report tracks North Carolina's performance in the innovation economy across 40 measures and compares them to national trends.
+We are pleased to announce that North Carolina's national rank has improved, based on an assessment of all of the measures taken as a whole.

-Simply put, innovation is something new that adds value.
-Innovation is a force multiplier-an accelerator that helps create new industries, make existing ones globally competitive, and drive future economic growth and well-being.
-North Carolina's ability to thrive in this increasingly dynamic, global economy depends, fundamentally, on how much it infuses innovation throughout our economic system.
+Innovation is a critical force multiplier that raises the standard of living of our citizens.
+It is also an accelerator that helps create new industries, keep existing ones globally competitive, and drive future economic growth and well-being.
+North Carolina's ability to thrive in an increasingly dynamic, global economy depends, fundamentally, on how much it infuses innovation throughout our citizens and this great state.

-A detailed analysis of the data in the 2015 Tracking Innovation report found that the levels of the following three key innovation-related factors are most important for predicting the levels of a state's per capita gross domestic product, average annual pay, and per capita personal income:
+A detailed analysis of the data in previous Tracking Innovation reports found that leading states for output and compensation are strongly linked to high levels of the following three key innovation-related factors:

-- · Post-secondary educational attainment, - Proportion of workers in science, engineering and technology establishments, and - Proportion of workers in science and engineering occupations across the economy.
+- Post-secondary educational attainment, - Proportion of workers in science, engineering and technology establishments, and - Proportion of workers in science and engineering occupations across the economy.

-North Carolina should boost these three factors to drive its future economic gains and prosperity.
+North Carolina should continue to boost these three factors to further drive its future economic gains and prosperity.
+As shown in this 2019 report, North Carolina has the raw materials to continue to do just that.

-As shown in this 2017 report, North Carolina has the raw materials to do just that.
-One of our strongest sources of innovation is our universities, which excel at research & development, generate significant intellectual property, facilitate the creation of startup companies, and produce a well-educated and well-trained science & engineering workforce.
-North Carolina also has one of the fastest growing populations in the country, and its science, engineering and technology establishments are increasing in employment and have wages well above the U.S. average for all establishments.
+North Carolina has the 12th largest economy in the United States and the 22nd largest in the world.
+One of our strongest sources of innovation is our universities, which excel at research & development, generate significant intellectual capital, facilitate the creation of startup companies, and produce a well-educated and well-trained science & engineering workforce.
+North Carolina also has one of the fastest growing populations in the country, and the average years of education of its newest residents is above the U.S. average.
+Moreover, its science, engineering and technology enterprises are doing well, increasing in employment, and have wages well above the U.S. average for all establishments.

 These strengths are not enough, however.
-To continue to increase the level of prosperity throughout the state, a larger share of the state's economy must transition to include innovative, high-growth, high-income establishments.
-This transition will happen only if a larger share of the state's population has the education, training, resources, and infrastructure needed to start, grow, attract, and sustain companies and other organizations that are innovative, entrepreneurial, and able to compete with the best in the world.
+To continue to increase the level of prosperity throughout the state, a larger share of the state's economy must transition to include and drive innovation.
+As this report illustrates, this transition will happen only if a broader cross section of the state's population has the education, training, resources, and infrastructure needed to start, grow, attract, participate in, and sustain companies and organizations that are innovative, entrepreneurial, and able to compete with the best in the world.